-Soccer Physics offers 18 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 18 accessibility features for Soccer Physics in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Soccer Physics is a super simple football game you play by pressing one button.
 Made by Otto-Ville Ojala who also made the similar one-button games Wrestle Jump and Tank of Tanks, it's designed to be silly and fun.
 The matches are 2-on-2 and you time your jumps to get the ball in the goal, past the other players.

-Soccer Physics has 2 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Soccer Physics which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.

-If you want to play Soccer Physics, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility:
+If you want to play Soccer Physics, but it doesn't offer the Getting Started accessibility features you require, this similar game extends the Getting Started accessibility:

-Soccer Physics has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in Soccer Physics which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.